mariasalcedo/talks.masagu.dev/slides/java-structured-concurrency/virtual-threads.md

 - To limit concurrency: `Semaphore`
 - higher throughput <mdi-check-outline class="text-green-400" /> lower latency<mdi-close-outline class="text-red-400" />
 - for a small number of OS threads, resources can be seen as unlimited <sup><sup>(But is an illusion✨)</sup></sup>
+- Pinned blocked operations:
+    - on monitored blocks (`synchronized` blocks)
+    - on native methods or a foreign functions
+- deep recursion
 ---
 ---
 # What Virtual Threads DOES NOT intend to implement <mdi-close-outline class="text-red-400" />